h1ncza/ytmusic-dl/README.md

 # ytmusic-dl
-This is a simple script to download premium quality albums with complete metadata from youtube music.
+This is a simple script to download premium quality albums with complete metadata from youtube music for data analysis.

 ### Requirements
-This program depends on `ffmpeg` framework and `yt-dlp` which you need to download from your GNU/Linux distribution repositories
+This code depends on `ffmpeg` framework and `yt-dlp` which you need to download from your GNU/Linux distribution repositories

 If you use an **Arch Linux** based distribution run:
 `sudo pacman -S ffmpeg yt-dlp`